 After our meals we stopped along the HWY 1 to just sit, breathe, and be.
 It’s a great place to meditate.

-♥ Walking or Biking to Santa Monica: Santa Monica beaches and pier are within walking distance and you can drive or Uber to other parts of the town too.
+Santa Monica beaches and pier are within walking distance and you can drive or Uber to other parts of the town too.
 There’s lots of neat restaurants and shops on the Main Street.
 We had a very veggie dinner at True Food Kitchen restaurant in the 3rd St Mall.
 The best brunch and lunch can be found a short ride away at the Huckleberry Bakery and Cafe.
 OMG, we had amazing falafel and crusty homemade breads.

-♥ A Day Trip to Santa Barbara: On Sunday, we ventured out for a day trip to Santa Barbara.
+On Sunday, we ventured out for a day trip to Santa Barbara.
 The ride was about 90 minutes.
 It was our first time visiting SB.
 It is a very pretty city on the water.
 We enjoyed the Arts and Crafts Show, which takes place along the harbor every Sunday, and took a long walk down State Street where there are many shops and restaurants.
 We found another ice cream spot for dessert called McConnell’s.
 Our ride back to Venice Beach was much longer than expected due to the LA traffic.
 Yes, even on a Sunday evening the highway is packed with cars like the opening scene of La La Land.

-♥ Hiking Runyon Canyon: We tried to hike Runyon Canyon in Hollywood.
+We tried to hike Runyon Canyon in Hollywood.
 Unfortunately, we could not find parking up top or down below.
 A and I were disappointed but decided we would add it to our list for another time.